-Editor David Weston is an experienced journalist with a focus on renewable energy and wider business reporting.
+Editor-in-Chief David Weston is an experienced journalist with a focus on renewable energy and wider business reporting.
 Based in London, he has written extensively for Windpower Monthly, a global publication, most recently as News Editor with responsibility for the daily digital news feed.
 David has online, print, audio, and video experience.
 He has previously covered consumer news, local affairs, and national politics.

 Europe Editor Heather O’Brian has reported extensively about renewable energy policy and financing.
 Based in Milan, she began her journalism career at the news agency Dow Jones and has written for a variety of energy, business and legal publications since then.
 She holds a Master’s in International Relations, with a focus on energy and environmental policy and international economics.